-Hardboiled ’30s detective fiction invades a SoCal high school with moderately tasty results.
+Hardboiled ’30s detective fiction invades a SoCal high school with moderately tasty results in “Brick.”
 At its core, writer-director Rian Johnson’s first feature is a stunt, putting Dashiell Hammett-like tough-guy vernacular into the mouths of contempo teens.
+But the story, while derivative, isn’t half bad, and the picture gains in finesse and confidence to the point where Johnson more or less pulls off his peril-fraught exercise.
 Distinctive lingo provides a talking point, and youthful cast creates possibilities for some theatrical payoff.

 Johnson was inspired to write “Brick” after a reading binge of Hammett’s work, and fans will easily detect plot elements from “Red Harvest,” “The Maltese Falcon,” “The Glass Key” and possibly other Hammett tales.

 At first, it is mildly disconcerting to hear ’30s slang (“Why’d you take a powder the other night?”) and recycled detective dialogue being spouted by casual-looking California teenagers, and for a while pic sits uncomfortably on a fence barely separating the unusual from the merely affected.
 Eventually, however, the mode of delivery becomes downright refreshing, as it forces the kids to speak in crisp, precise and extremely articulate complete sentences rather than in lazy slacker style endlessly punctuated by “um” and “like.”